The refreshed Honda Accord.

 The king of them all, empowered by tech.

-Time to check the tech.
+It's time to check the tech.

-We se cars differently.
+We see cars differently.

-And are known for telling it like it is.
+But also check the [UNKNOWN] and are known for telling it like it is.

 Ugly is included at no extra cost.

 Welcome to CNET On Cars, the show all about high tech cars.

 We've spent quite a bit of time lately roaring around in Mustang Shelby GT350s and Corvette ZO6s But I never like to stray too far from the real world where cars like the Honda Accord live.